-Reviews performed for non-partnered funders
+Reviews performed for funders

 You can use the ‘Request Recognition from a Funder’ button on your Grant Reviews page or from the Sidebar Navigation by clicking Grant Reviews +Add.